alizarabinovitz/headintheclouds/README.md

 # **Head in the Sky**

 A project for data visualization.
+By Laurena Huh and Aliza Rabinovitz.

 ## Data Insights from the description